Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 The growth in the demand for different health products has created scope for botanical ingredients of interest to emerging market exporters.
 This is particularly the case within the food supplement sector.

 Europe is a growing market for several health product categories.
-For instance:
+Some examples:

-Despite the opportunities, exporters still face difficulties in consolidating their position in the European market compared to more established ingredients such as fennel and peppermint (typically used in the digestive health segment).
+Despite the opportunities, it is still difficult for exporters to hold a strong position in the European market.
+Especially when exporting ingredients that are less well-known than, for example, more established ingredients like fennel and peppermint (which are typically used in the digestive health segment).
 Achieving consumer recognition can be a long process.

 An example of an ingredient that has secured its place in the market is baobab (Adansonia digitata).
 This fruit is harvested from the ancient Baobab tree native to Madagascar, mainland Africa and Australia.
-Baobab was approved by the Novel Food Regulation in 2008, and is nowadays commonly marketed within the European food supplement market as an ingredient that improves digestion, increases energy levels and supports the immune system and general health.
+Baobab was approved by the Novel Food Regulation in 2008.
+Now it is commonly marketed within the European food supplement market.
+It is promoted as an ingredient that improves digestion, increases energy levels and supports the immune system and general health.

 Figure 1: Baobab products on the European market